 In addition, investment advisers that charge performance fees must also state:

 The fee invoice will also include the client’s cumulative net investment gain (or loss), and the amount of cumulative net investment gain above which the Adviser will receive performance compensation.
-Also, the Adviser will include the name of the custodian(s) on your fee invoice.
-The Adviser will send these to the client concurrent with the request for payment or payment of the Adviser’s advisory fees.
-We urge the client to compare this information with the fees listed in the account statement.

 Please add this disclosure if it is not already included in Form ADV Part 2 Item 5.